"Why do you want to go into consulting?" Often, the simplest questions are the toughest.

 It's not only a common interview question but an important question you should first ask yourself.
 While only you can come up with your unique, authentic answer, there are common building block themes that underpin almost everyone's answers.

-In this post, we'll dive into all the reasons we've heard from past and present consultants about why they would recommend management consulting.
+In this post, we'll dive into all the reasons we've heard from past and present consultants about why they would recommend a management consulting career path.
 By the end, you'll have an insider's view of the wide range of benefits that come from this career path, and have the building blocks for answering this question when it comes up!

 Ask most people why they enjoy working in management consulting and the first words out of their mouth will most likely be about the people they work with or the culture at their firm.